 HUPO Awards - 2021 recipients

 We are pleased to announce the winners of the HUPO Awards.
 These awards are presented annually at the world congress and recognize the outstanding efforts and achievements of individuals or groups in the field of proteomics.
-We gratefully acknowledge the support of Clinical Proteomics (BioMed Central), Journal of Proteomics (ELSEVIER BV), Journal of Proteome Research (ACS Publications) and the HUPO Industrial Advisory Board (IAB) as sponsors of the annual awards.
+We gratefully acknowledge the support of Clinical Proteomics (BioMed Central), Journal of Proteome Research (ACS Publications) and the HUPO Industrial Advisory Board (IAB) as sponsors of the annual awards.

 DISTINGUISHED ACHIEVEMENT IN PROTEOMIC SCIENCES AWARD

 The Distinguished Achievement in Proteomic Sciences Award recognizes a scientist for distinguished scientific achievements in the field of proteomic science.Sponsored by the Journal of Proteome Research (ACS Publications)

 Dr. Nicolle H. Packer has made exceptional contributions to the field of proteomics and glycomics for the last four decades.
 Notably, she has, across multiple avenues, in HUPO (currently co-chair of the Biology/Disease driven Human Proteome Project), pioneered both proteomics and the integration of glycomics into proteomics.
 Examples of her achievements include the early development of key analytical approaches and informatics solutions for the system-wide profiling of protein attached glycans using advanced mass spectrometry.
 To this end, Dr. Packer has achieved unmatched impact in the field by being the first to successfully integrate glycobiology with glycoanalytics and glycoinformatics, a remarkable achievement with wide reaching relevance for past, present, and future protein and carbohydrate scientists.